 In addition to improving the supplies to existing irrigation districts, the Torrumbarry weir will enable large areas adjacent to these districts to be commanded by extensions of existing gravitation channel systems.
-The most important works so far constructed for this purpose are (a) the Gunbower-Cohuna Main Channel, which with the necessary distributaries provides water for irrigation for the new Leitchville area of 10,000 acres situate between Kow Swamp State Works and the Cohuna Inigation District, and (b) the Third Lake Main Channel and distributaries, which convey supplies for the irrigation of some 13,000 acres of land lying between that Lake and the Little Murray River.
+The most important works so far constructed for this purpose are (a) the Gunbower-Cohuna Main Channel, which with the necessary distributaries provides water for irrigation for the new Leitchville Irrigation District of 10,000 acres situate between Kow Swamp State Works and the Cohuna Irrigation District, and (b) the Third Lake Main Channel and distributaries, which convey supplies for the irrigation of some 13,000 acres of land (constituted the Third Lake Irrigation District) and 5,800 acres (constituted the Fish Point Irrigation District) lying between that Lake and the Little Murray River.